Important Information for ACC Loan Management SME Customers

 This is added onto the loan balance (capitalised) on a quarterly basis.
 Charging dates for most loans with ACCLM are 15th March, 15th June, 15th September and 15th December, however, this may vary.

 If you require any further information in this regard, you can:

 - Phone us on LoCall* 1850 708888 (or +353 1 9612700 if calling from outside of Ireland) where we are available from Monday to Friday 9am to 5.30pm, excluding Bank Holidays.

-- Alternatively, you can write to us at Capita Asset Services (Ireland) Limited, Block C, Maynooth Business Campus, Maynooth, Co.
+- Alternatively, you can write to us at Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
 Kildare, W23 F854

 Where you anticipate any difficulties with making your loan repayments, please contact us to discuss the matter.